eamonsuo/TheSuper6_TeamPeerFeedback/README.md

 #### Server Side Files
 Additional files were written (in PHP) to access data from the remote MySQL database.
-These files are stored on our team's UQZone server but copies can be viewed under were included in the DECO3801 submission in the folder Additional_Files.
+These files are stored on our team's UQZone server but copies were included in the DECO3801 submission in the folder Additional_Files.

 #### Data Used For Application
 The data used for this application was constructed by our team to best detail the application's features.